 Pokhara-Jomsom-Kagbeni bus jeep: roughly USD 30-40 per person

 By now you must have already known that the Upper Mustang area is fairly a remote area of Nepal.

 Because of this reason, the cost of food is generally more expensive in this area than in Kathmandu and the menu choices are pretty limited.

 If you’re someone who has been to other base camps in Nepal, you should be familiar with the rule that the cost of food increases as the elevation increases.

-The reason behind the above mentioned note is because of the difficulty in transportation of the products in higher the elevation.
+The reason behind the above-mentioned note is because of the difficulty in the transportation of the products at a higher elevation.